OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 arrays are passed into functions as pointers, the compiler may not always be able to determine that two arrays do not share the same memory, otherwise known as *pointer aliasing*.
 If the compiler cannot know that two pointers are not aliased it will not be able to parallelize a loop that accesses those arrays.

-C programmers should use the `restrict` keyword (or the `__restrict` dectorator in C++) whenever possible to inform the compiler that the pointers are not aliased, which will frequently give the compiler enough information to then parallelize loops that it would not have otherwise.
+*Best Practice:* C programmers should use the `restrict` keyword (or the `__restrict` dectorator in C++) whenever possible to inform the compiler that the pointers are not aliased, which will frequently give the compiler enough information to then parallelize loops that it would not have otherwise.

 Fortran programmers should also note that an OpenACC compiler will parallelize Fortran array syntax that is contained in a `kernels` construct.
 When using